-- Parents who wish to visit the school are welcome to do so. - Visits should be arranged through the office. - No one is to go to the classroom without a pass from the office. - No school age children will be allowed to visit another school's campus within the school day without Principal approval. - Parents shall wait outside the building for children at the end of the school day.
+- Parents who wish to visit the school are welcome to do so. - Visits should be arranged through the office. - No one is to go to the classroom without a pass from the office. - No school age children will be allowed to visit another school's campus within the school day without Principal approval.
+This includes school aged children attending field trips that are not hosted by their home school. - Parents shall wait outside the building for children at the end of the school day.